ucb-152/lab6/NEURON_PROFILE.md

 # Neuron Profile User Guide
+Neuron Profile is an AWS tool to allow users to view the performance metrics of programs run on Neuron Devices like Tranium.
+Read the [Neuron Profile User Guide](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/neuron-sys-tools/neuron-profile-user-guide.html) for more detailed information.

 ## Installing InfluxDB on DLAMI Trn1
+If you ran the `install.sh` script, this step as already been completed, so you can move on to [Using neuron-profile](#using-neuron-profile) section.

 To install InfluxDB compatible with `neuron-profile`:
 ```bash
 wget -q https://repos.influxdata.com/influxdata-archive_compat.key